 Family dysfunction, social pressures, comparing yourself to others, stressful and expensive travel, body issues, (did I say family dysfunction already?), emotional issues and mood disorders are often magnified during this time of year.

 It's easy to feel lonely, "blah," quick to anger, melancholy, or otherwise alienated from the holiday cheer everyone else seems to be enjoying.

 Here are four mantras to help keep you anchored during awkward and difficult holiday moments:

 "I don't have to react to everything I notice."

 "The way people treat me is a direct reflection of what's going on with them and whether or not they're happy with themselves."

 "I can take as many bathroom breaks/walks/rests as I want."*

-"Everyone has someone in their family with some kind of mental health issue that goes untreated.
+"Everyone has someone in their family with some kind of mental health issue that goes untreated and unchecked.
 Everyone."